CongGroup/SimilarityJoin/README.md

  * Make
  * Dataset
  * Example
+ * Acknowledgement

-# PUBLICATION
+# Overview

+Similarity search on high-dimensional data has been intensively studied for data processing and analytics.
+Despite its broad applicability, data security and privacy concerns along the trend of data outsourcing have not been fully addressed.
+In this paper, we investigate privacy-preserving similarity join queries, i.e., a pivotal primitive of similarity search that finds pair-wise similar data points across two datasets.
+We start from locality-sensitive hashing (LSH) and searchable symmetric encryption (SSE), i.e., the most practical techniques for similarity search and encrypted search respectively.
+However, the immediate combination of two techniques discloses the distribution of the query set, which is exploitable to compromise the confidentiality of queries.
+To enhance the security, we propose the frequency hiding query scheme which allows the server to see the flattened query distribution only.
+To improve the scalability, we further design the result sharing query scheme, which processes a small portion of query points and shares the results with other nearby points.
+Besides, we set up a strict constraint to carefully select query points to achieve “as-strong-as-possible” guarantees.
+Experimental results confirm that they have different tradeoffs on security, efficiency, and accuracy, which can flexibly be used for different deployment scenarios.

-Xingliang Yuan, Xinyu Wang, Cong Wang, Chenyun Yu, and Sarana Nutanong, “Privacy-preserving Similarity Joins Over Encrypted Data”, IEEE Transactions on Information Forensics and Security (TIFS), Accepted, 2017.
+Publication: Xingliang Yuan, Xinyu Wang, Cong Wang, Chenyun Yu, and Sarana Nutanong, “Privacy-preserving Similarity Joins Over Encrypted Data”, IEEE Transactions on Information Forensics and Security (TIFS), Accepted, 2017.

-LSH Algorithm and Implementation (E2LSH) (http://www.mit.edu/~andoni/LSH/)

 # REQUIREMENTS